SourceDocs/SourceDocs/README.md

 This command will analyze your MyAppOrFramework project and generate reference documentation from all public types found.
-The documentation is written to the directory `docs/reference` relative to the root of your project repository.
+The documentation is written to the directory `Docs/Reference` relative to the root of your project repository.

 ### Usage options
 Typing `sourcedocs --help` we get a list of all available options:

     $ sourcedocs --help
+    SourceDocs v0.2.0

-    OVERVIEW: Generate Markdown Reference Documentation from Inline Source Code Comments
+    OVERVIEW: Generate Markdown reference documentation from inline source code comments

     USAGE:
         sourcedocs [xcodebuild arguments]